qheilmann/CommandAPI-docs/docs/en/internal/brigadier-plus-commandapi.md

 :::

-The CommandAPI has been designed in such a way that you shouldn't have to access NMS in order to make use of the more "advanced" arguments and features - if you find that NMS is required to do something, [please make a new issue](https://github.com/CommandAPI/CommandAPI/issues/new/choose)!
+The CommandAPI has been designed in such a way that you shouldn't have to access NMS to make use of the more "advanced" arguments and features – if you find that NMS is required to do something, [please make a new issue](https://github.com/CommandAPI/CommandAPI/issues/new/choose)!

 ## Brigadier support functions